-This coming May, Alex will become a certified Spiritual Companion/Director through the Spiritual Direction Program at Loyola University Chicago.
+Alex is a certified Spiritual Companion/Director, completing his training at Loyola University Chicago.
 He is willing to walk with new people seeking to find the Divine/God in their lives.
-You mail email him to express your interest.
+You may email him to express your interest.

 What is Spiritual Companioning?